usmanhameed2017/Node-JS/Important.md

 - Instead of waiting for the entire file to load, streams processess the data in small parts.

-- They improve performance and memory usage, especially for large files or real-time data.
+- Streams improve performance and memory usage, especially for large files or real-time data.

 - You can connect streams together using `.pipe()`, like reading from a file and writing to another file in one step.